deepaksood619/deepaksood619.github.io/docs/computer-science/security/vulnerabilities.md

 ## Phishing

-## Spear Phishing
+### Spear Phishing

 Spear phishing involves selectively targetting employees, [and developers are especially vulnerable](https://www.teiss.co.uk/threats/developers-vulnerable-phishing-attacks/).
 Spear phishers will discover information about you, and then selectively use it against you.

-## Impersonating Services
+### Impersonating Services

 This is the most well-known form of phishing.
 It involves posing as a business, often styling emails to look like what that business would typically send.

-## Smishing
+### Smishing

 Smishing (SMS phishing) is similar to standard phishing emails, but over SMS instead.
 Smishing texts will usually impersonate companies and encourage you to click on a link or give away your personal info.

-## Vishing
+### Vishing

 Vishing ("voice" and "phishing") involves phishing through phone calls.
 Of course, this isn't a big deal to us, because what kind of developer seriously answers the phone nowadays?
 Just send me a text, FFS.
 <https://dev.to/kathyra_/protect-yourself-from-social-engineering-3ihk>

 ## Kill Chain

-The termkill chainwas originally used as a [military](https://www.wikiwand.com/en/Military) concept related to the structure of an [attack](https://www.wikiwand.com/en/Offensive_(military)); consisting of target identification, force dispatch to target, decision and order to attack the target, and finally the destruction of the target.Conversely, the idea of "breaking" an opponent's kill chain is a method of [defense](https://www.wikiwand.com/en/Defense_(military)) or preemptive action.More recently, [Lockheed Martin](https://www.wikiwand.com/en/Lockheed_Martin) adapted this concept to [information security](https://www.wikiwand.com/en/Information_security), using it as a method for modeling intrusions on a [computer network](https://www.wikiwand.com/en/Computer_network).The cyber kill chain model has seen some adoption in the information security community.However, acceptance is not universal, with critics pointing to what they believe are fundamental flaws in the model.
+The term kill chain was originally used as a [military](https://www.wikiwand.com/en/Military) concept related to the structure of an [attack](https://www.wikiwand.com/en/Offensive_(military)); consisting of target identification, force dispatch to target, decision and order to attack the target, and finally the destruction of the target.Conversely, the idea of "breaking" an opponent's kill chain is a method of [defense](https://www.wikiwand.com/en/Defense_(military)) or preemptive action.More recently, [Lockheed Martin](https://www.wikiwand.com/en/Lockheed_Martin) adapted this concept to [information security](https://www.wikiwand.com/en/Information_security), using it as a method for modeling intrusions on a [computer network](https://www.wikiwand.com/en/Computer_network).The cyber kill chain model has seen some adoption in the information security community.However, acceptance is not universal, with critics pointing to what they believe are fundamental flaws in the model.

 <https://www.wikiwand.com/en/Kill_chain>

 ## Tab Nabbing